 On Friday, November 21st, Insight Brewing Company officially opened its doors to the masses of avid craft beer drinkers.
 They served up their beers and welcomed people to a new great place in the twin cities to enjoy a pint and a laugh.
 It is hard to believe that this is the same place where only seven weeks ago, they were pouring samples out of one serving cooler in the back and serving beers on a rough wooden bar.
 Amazing is the only way to truly describe what they have turned this space into.

 From the unique light fixtures to the artwork on the walls, this taproom has a remarkably cozy feel for being as big as it is.
 The bow-shaped bar gives patrons a nice place to belly up and enjoy their drinks and conversations.
 The light fixtures have character and have a nice, warm softness to them as opposed to a more sterile fluorescent brightness.
 There are a nice mix of high-top and traditional tables depending on what one prefers.
 Many people really were impressed with the Insight sign on the red brick wall that separates the taproom from the brewery.
-It is a very nice artistic feature that adds a special feel to the taproom.
+It is very nice and has been featured on Signs by National Neon Canada recently, as an artistic feature that adds a special feel to the taproom.

 For the grand opening, despite the fact that there was a huge crowd, people had enough space to feel comfortable and move around.
 They had overflow space in the brewery where they set up leather couches for people to sit and watch the owners serving beer from firkins while they mingled with guests.
 Several people in our group really appreciated the fact that the taproom did not feel tight.
 There are several taprooms in the area that can feel somewhat claustrophobic when they are at capacity and Insight will not have to worry about that.
 The high ceilings and different places for groups to congregate make it a very pleasant spatial experience.